SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Info

+A object <info> request MUST be performed with the HTTP GET or POST method on a resource identifying an object instance.
+The response MUST be a response message as described in object mapping of the EPP RFCs.

+A request for an object without authorization information.

 -  Request: GET {collection}/{id}

+-  Request payload: N/A

+-  Response payload: <info> response

+A request for an object that has authorization information attached.

+-  Request: POST {collection}/{id}

--  Request payload: OPTIONAL X-REPP-auth-info HTTP header with
+-  Request payload: <info> request
-  <authInfo>.

--  Response payload: Object <info> response.
+-  Response payload: <info> response

-A object <info> request MUST be performed with the HTTP GET method on a resource identifying an object instance.
-The response MUST be a response message as described in object mapping of the EPP RFCs.

 #### Domain Name